 One interesting caveat to this hypothesis is that, during Year 1 of Full Restoration, ammonia detections increased in all of the Study Areas following restoration, even those distant from the Project Area.
-The number of detections in Reference Areas jumped from 3.9% of the samples Pre-Restoration to 10.3% in WY2008/2009, while detection frequencies during Passive Restoration were roughly equivalent to Pre-Restoration (4.0%).
-In Year 2, the frequency of total ammonia detections in Reference Areas dropped slightly to 6.1%, but still appeared higher than Pre-Restoration levels.
-While these changes were not considered statistically significant (Contingency, n=267, df=3, Chi-Square=2.0, P=0.57), these negative results must be interpreted with caution because of expected counts lower than 5 in three of the eight cells.
-Despite the potential increase in ammonia detections during Year 1, estimated average ammonia concentrations in Reference Areas appeared roughly equivalent between Pre-Restoration (0.23 \pm 0.01 (SE) mg/L) and Year 1 post-restoration (0.24 \pm 0.04 (SE) mg/L) and actually appeared to drop slightly in Year 2 (0.18 \pm 0.05 (SE) mg/l).
+The number of detections in Reference Areas jumped from 3.9% of the samples Pre-Restoration to 10.3% in Year 1 or WY 2009, while detection frequencies during Passive Restoration were roughly equivalent to Pre-Restoration (4.0%).
+In Year 2, the frequency of total ammonia detections in Reference Areas dropped slightly to 6.1%, but rose again in Year 3 to 14.3%, although these differences were not statistically significant (Contingency, df=4, Chi-Square=5.10, P=0.28).
+Despite the potential increase in ammonia detections during Year 1, median dissolved ammonia concentrations in Reference Areas appeared roughly equivalent between Passive Restoration (0.10 mg/L) and Year 1 post-restoration (0.10 mg/L), dropped in Year 2 (0.05 mg/l), and rose again in and Year 3 (0.09 mg/L), but those differences were not statistically significant (Mood Median, df=3, Chi-Square=4.75, P=0.19).

-The overall increase in Year 1 and, to a lesser degree, in Year 2 in frequency of total ammonia detections, if not average concentrations, within both the Project Area and Reference Areas some of which are distant from the Project Area - suggests that the increases in ammonia detections documented in WYs 2008/2009 and 2009/2010 do not all result from the effects of restoration.
+The overall increase in Years 1 and 3 and, to a lesser degree, in Year 2 in frequency of total ammonia detections, if not average concentrations, within both the Project Area and Reference Areas - some of which are distant from the Project Area - suggests that the increases in ammonia detections documented after the Giacomini Wetlands were restored do not entirely result from restoration.

 One possible explanation for the increase in ammonia detections in Year 1 may be the dry winter, which allowed tidal influence or the "salt wedge" to extend further upstream due to the lack of a strong countering force from freshwater flows.
-Recent research on salinity intrusion associated with sea level rise on the East Coast found that intrusion of even weakly saline waters into formerly freshwater tidal areas - tides affect rise and fall of water level, but do not affect salinity - mobilized ammonia into overlying waters, causing a net efflux or transport from the system.
-In these areas, ammonium, phosphate, and silicate fluxes increased by 20 to 38%; reduced iron fluxes increased by ~150%; methane fluxes decreased by 77%; and in situ organic carbon mineralization rates increased by ~110% (Joye et al. undated).
+Recent research on salinity intrusion associated with sea level rise on the East Coast found that intrusion of even weakly saline waters into formerly freshwater tidal areas - tides affect rise and fall of water level, but do not affect salinity mobilized ammonia into overlying waters, causing a net efflux or transport from the system.
+In these areas, ammonium, phosphate, and silicate fluxes increased by 20 to 38%: reduced iron fluxes increased by ~150%; methane fluxes decreased by 77%; and in situ organic carbon mineralization rates increased by ~110% (Joye et al. undated).
 Most of this increase probably results from cation exchange of the strongly ionic sodium chloride for ammonium (Craft et al. 2009), but ammonia may also be produced through increased mineralization of organic matter under tidal versus freshwater regimes.
-Salinity data collected in WY2008/2009 showed increases in salinity not only in the Project Area, which was expected, but in Reference Areas, so this supports the potential for increased upstream tidal influence to have caused biogeochemical changes that resulted in more frequent ammonia detections, at least during Year 1.
-In Year 2, wetter conditions drove down salinities below Pre-Restoration median levels by as much as 5 ppt, so higher ammonia detection frequencies in Year 2 relative to Pre-Restoration and Passive Restoration periods are harder to explain, although frequencies did decrease relative to Year 1.
+Salinity data collected in WY 2009 showed increases in salinity not only in the Project Area, which was expected, but in Reference Areas, so this supports the potential for increased upstream tidal influence to have caused biogeochemical changes that resulted in more frequent ammonia detections, at least during Year 1.
+In Years 2 and 3, wetter conditions drove down salinities below Pre-Restoration median levels by as much as 9-11 ppt, so higher ammonia detection frequencies in Years 2 and 3 relative to Passive Restoration periods are harder to explain.